magpie-ea/magpie-base/src/API.md

 ### magpie.addTrialData(data)
 Add a result set
-This method will automatically add a response_time key to your data with time measured from the start of the current screen
+This method will automatically add a responseTime key to your data with time measured from the start of the current screen

 **Kind**: instance method of [<code>Magpie</code>](#Magpie)
 **Access**: public